TimBoleslawsky/data-science-vault/Notes/Software Engineering Research.md

 - **Case studies** provide deep, contextual evidence.
 => Together, they form the **methodological backbone** of empirical software engineering.

-More details in this note: [[Empirical Research Strategies]].
+More details in this note: [Empirical Research Strategies](Empirical%20Research%20Strategies.md).

 Additionally, meta-analyses complement experiments, surveys, and case studies — they don’t replace them.
 They sit “one level above,” turning the _results_ of many primary studies into evidence-based general insights.
-More on that here: [[Meta Analysis]].
+More on that here: [Meta Analysis](Meta%20Analysis.md).